-Mosaic - gives more quality for orthophoto and texture atlas than Average mode, since it does not mix image details of overlapping photos but uses more appropriate photo.
+Mosaic - gives more quality for orthophoto and texture atlas than Average mode, since it does not mix image details of overlapping photos but uses most appropriate photo (i. e. the one where the pixel in question is located within the shotest distance from the image center).
 Mosaic texture blending mode is especially useful for orthophoto generation based on approximate geometric model.